laceywalkerr/cypress-e2e-automation-demo/README.md

 This repository demonstrates a structured, maintainable end-to-end automation framework built with Cypress.

-The goal of this project is not just to test functionality, but to model real-world test architecture decisions including abstraction, stability, and CI readiness.
+The purpose of this project is to model real-world automation architecture decisions — including abstraction, traceability, determinism, and CI readiness — rather than provide tutorial-style examples.

 ---